willswire/balena-dashboards/README.md

 - Multiple URLs/webpages to load
 - Custom timeout values for each URL
 - Support for remote screen control/support/viewing
+- Fast load/runtime due to multi-threaded creation of browser windows

 ## Getting Started